faroedev/faroe.dev/pages/faroe-server/setup.md

 The user password hash algorithm implements [`PasswordHashAlgorithmInterface`]().
 The ID is a unique identifier for the algorithm.
 We recommend including the parameters alongside the algorithm name like `argon2id.65536.3.1.32`.

 We recommend using Argon2id with 64MiB of memory, 3 iterations, and 1 degree of parallelism.
-An [example implementation]() is available on GitHub.
+An [example implementation for Argon2id](https://code.faroe.dev/go-faroe-password-hash-algorithm-argon2) is available.

 ```go
 type PasswordHashAlgorithmInterface interface {